 - make presentations to other audiences at workshops

 School staff supervises the play areas during recess times.
 The play areas are NOT supervised before or after school and students are not to play while unsupervised.
 Please note: The Jing Mei Early Learning Program leases our playground for their after school program and due to liability issues the program may not share the playground with other children.
 When the after school program is using this space, please do not allow your children to enter this space.

-The Jing Mei Parent Teacher Student Association (PTSA) is a major program facilitator and economic resource that supports Jing Mei students and staff.
-Some educational programs, most extra adults support in the building, curriculum enhancement, social activities and much more are funded and supported through the amazing Jing Mei PTSA and their dedication to each and every Jing Mei Phoenix.
+The Jing Mei Parent Teacher Student Association (PTSA) is a major program facilitator and economic resource for our school.
+Curriculum enhancement, social activities and much more are funded and supported through the amazing Jing Mei PTSA and their dedication to each and every Jing Mei Phoenix.
 We are so thankful for the partnership!
 Membership in Jing Mei’s PTSA shows your support for Jing Mei and our students.
 You can join the PTSA and find additional information at www.bmdl-ptsa.org/

 - Treat Students and Adults with Respect by…

 - Sharing play equipment and including everyone in the games without excluding students who want to play.